Louise Yim: Biography

-The following year she contested a by-election to the Constituent National Assembly in Andong, becoming the first South Korean woman elected to parliament (four woman had previously been appointed members).
+The following year she contested a by-election to the Constituent National Assembly in Andong, becoming the first South Korean woman elected to parliament (four women had previously been appointed members).
 She was re-elected to the National Assembly in 1950.
 In 1952 she contested the vice-presidential elections, finishing seventh in a field of nine candidates with 2.7% of the vote.
 In 1953 she was appointed president of Chung-Ang University, a role she held until 1961.
 She lost her seat in the National Assembly in 1954, but ran for the vice-presidency again in 1960, finishing last out of four candidates with less than 1% of the vote.

 Yim published an autobiography, My Forty Year Fight for Korea.
 She died in Seoul in February 1977 at the age of 77.